jw-12138/r2-uploader/README.md

 R2 Uploader **does not** store your Endpoints or API keys in the cloud, it is stored in your browser's LocalStorage, which means it is only accessible by you.
 All the traffic goes through the Worker and the R2 bucket you just created.

+### For private use 🔒

+At default, the Worker will allow all the GET requests to go through, which means anyone can access your file if they know the URL.

+If you want to make your bucket private, you can do so by adding a new variable in the Worker settings.

+1. Go to the worker page, go to the "Settings" and then click the "Variable" on the left side.
+2. Click on the "Edit variable" and "Add variable" button, then enter the variable name as "PRIVATE_BUCKET" and the value is "true", click "Save and deploy".

+This will make the Worker to check the `x-api-key` header for every request, and only allow the request with the correct API key to go through.

+If you want the bucket to be public again, just delete the variable.

 ### Set up a custom domain 🌐

 By default, the Worker URL should be working right away, unless you want the url to be a little bit clean or, you live in China.
 Unfortunately, the domain name `workers.dev` is blocked in China, so we need to set up a custom domain.